 In relation to First Time Entrants, Islington saw an increase in 2021-2022, after the sharp drop of 2020-2021.
 However, during 2021/22, 45 young people entered the youth justice system, which was lower than the years prior to the Covid-19 pandemic.
 The rates for the borough's comparators have continued to follow a downward trend, during 2022-2023 the Islington rate of First Time Entrants was above the comparator rates.
 Our local data indicates that are FTE's are reducing despite the most recent Youth Justice Board First Time Entrants rate showing an increase.
-The change in the Youth Justice Board rate was partly due to an increase in First Time Entrants in 2021/22, but also due to a significant change in the population estimates used, following the 2021 National Census (a 13% drop in the estimated population from the previous year).
+The change in the Youth Justice Board rate was partly due to an increase in First Time Entrants used, following the 2021/22, but also due to a significant change in the population from the previous year).